devsuzie/legacy-suzie-world-v2/README.md

 ## Try this next 🏗️

 With the site preview open on the right and the Glitch editor open on the left, navigate through the initial blog posts to learn more and carry out some development on your Eleventy site!

+Your site can use incremental builds, so if for example you only change a markdown file, Glitch would just rewrite the relevant page instead of rebuilding the whole site–to enable this, change your `package.json` `start` command to `eleventy --incremental --serve`.

+_When you add or delete a file and your preview does not update straight away on refresh, you can enter `eleventy --serve` in your proejct terminal to force a rewrite._

 Check out `TODO.md` for some more optional next steps.